kwebio/kweb-core/README.md

                 // We start an async block, which will allow us to use `await` within the block async {
                     // This is where async comes in.  inputElement.getValue() sends a message to the browser
                     // asking for the `value` of inputElement.
-This will take time so
+This will take delay so
                     // inputElement.getValue() actually returns a future.  `await()` then uses coroutines
                     // to effectively wait until the future comes back, but crucially, without
                     // tying up a thread (which would get very inefficient very quickly).